George and Lee White have made their home at the former Pennington Railroad Station for 13 years, becoming train buffs along the way.

-The weathervane that had been stolen was recreated by a coppersmith.
-The building was broken into different levels to house a wine cellar, bar, Victorian lounge, dining room, and offices.
+Anyway, these pieces of information were probably kept in mind when the building was divided into different levels to house a wine cellar, an Italian restaurant, a bar, a lounge, a dining room, and an office.
 “We had to gut the inside, but we saved as much of the wainscoting as we could,” says Whitaker.
 “A restoration company came in from Harrisburg and did the woodwork.
 We hired an antique dealer to furnish the whole place with antiques.”

 The restoration has worked.
 “We’ve been successful from the beginning,” says Whitaker.
 “Our goal is that everybody who comes here wants to come back, and they do.
 I have people from all over say they know about us.”

 Hopewell Station has become a popular community center.